︎ Work

 Type: Printed posters.

-︎︎︎Project: Capturing anomalies and the mark of human labour, more specifically, the hand of the labourer during the process of digitizing printed publications to Google Books.
+︎︎︎Project: Traces of Labour, 2020.
+Capturing anomalies and the traces of human labor—specifically, the hands of the laborers—through screenshots taken during the process of digitizing printed publications for Google Books.

 ︎︎︎Project: No Texting, No Speeding, No Ketchup, 2019.
 Chicago.
 Image by Kevin Pang